 This Guide includes strategies that state health departments can use to effectively partner with the State Units on Aging and other organizations that support older adult health and wellness.
-These healthy aging collaborations help health departments to increase their reach, enhance their effectiveness, and improve efficiency by limiting redundancy in services, sharing data and resources, and aligning goals.
+These healthy aging collaborations help health departments to increase their reach, enhance their effectiveness through shared expertise and knowledge, and improve efficiency by limiting redundancy in services, sharing data and resources, and aligning goals.